lo568los/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Quantum Information Theory
   - Quantum Computing
-  - Quantum Information theory
-  - Condensed Matter Physics
+  - Intersection of Quantum Information and Condensed Matter Physics

 # Education to show in About widget
 education: